grscheller/pythonic-fp/README.md

 Collection of Functional Programming (FP) oriented Python libraries.
 While taking a functional programming approach, these packages endeavor to remain Pythonic.
-:wq

 Pythonic FP is a hobby project, but the maintainer is serious about its quality.

 ## Pythonic FP

 The overall project's name is **Pythonic FP** and consists of PyPI Python projects all under the `pythonic-fp` namespace.

 | Name | Python Package | PyPI | GitHub | Docs |
 |:---- |:-------------- |:----:|:------:|:----:|